neurostuff/NiMARE/docs/guide/cbma.rst

     2. Perform a meta-analysis on each Dataset.
     3. Perform a subtraction analysis comparing the two Datasets.
     4. Perform a conjunction analysis assessing convergence between the two meta-analyses.
-    5. Run :class:`~nimare.diagnostics.FociCounter` or :class:`~nimare.diagnostics.Jackknife` on all meta-analysis results.
+    5. Run :class:`~nimare.diagnostics.FocusCounter` or :class:`~nimare.diagnostics.Jackknife` on all meta-analysis results.
     6. Run :func:`~nilearn.reporting.get_clusters_table` on all meta-analysis results.
     7. Plot significant results.